Arcadia (TV series): Decor

 A 1980s retro-futuristic background style was chosen for the future setting rather than a world full of high-tech gadgets.
 A large set was built in the LITES studios in Vilvoorde, including the headquarters of the Shield and also shot at existing buildings with architectural brutalism, characterized by their block-like concrete structures.
 Visual effects on the buildings were used for such as adding additional floors.
 For cars, oldtimers were used, including a purchased Bentley, which were given a futuristic look.

 Costumes

 To save costs, the costume department adapted flight suits for the uniforms of the security agency the Shield instead of making new uniforms.

 Filming

 The six-month shooting period was during the corona pandemic, which caused a lot of logistical problems.
 It was unauthorized to use many extras, but that helped to create a desolate atmosphere in the world of Arcadia.

-Indoor shooting took for the most part place at the LITES studios in Vilvoorde and outdoor shooting in Belgium, the Netherlands, Germany and France.
+Indoor shooting took place, for the most part, at the LITES studios in Vilvoorde and outdoor shooting in Belgium, the Netherlands, Germany and France.